nicdu40/remove-dev-fee-mining-software-/README.md

 no-dev-fee works with gminer, phoenix miner and others....

-Run on the same machine with the mining software or on a linux router very easely without external configuration.
+Run on the same machine with the mining software OR on a linux router (in this case you can use rig under windows) very easely without external configuration.

 Usage: sudo ./dev_fee_free "pool_server" "YOUR ADRESS"